-Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change Limited Contributing to inclusion and equity High Enhancing quality of life and well-being High Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality Limited Ensuring growth, employment, income and livelihoods High Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention Limited Protecting heritage during conflict High Promoting conflict resolution Limited Contributing to post-conflict recovery Limited Other(s) Not applicable If 'Other' applies, please specify
+4.5 - Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4).
+Usually, the nomination of properties on the WH list contribute in giving the properties and the State more opportunity to cooperate with the other countries through the World Heritage Center.
+More income

+5. General Policy Development

+5.1.
+Principal pieces of national cultural and/or natural heritage legislation

+5.1.1 - Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage

+Comment

+Law No. 91 of 2018 concerning the amendment of some provisions of the Antiquities Protection Law No. 117 of 1983 and its executive regulations.

+5.2.
+Comment on principal pieces of legislation

+5.2.1 - Please comment, especially if prefilled legislation is no longer in force

+The refilled legislation has been amended to give more protection to the cultural property and reduce tampering with it.

-- 4.5 Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4). - 5.
-General Policy Development - 5.1.
-Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage - 5.2.
-Comment on principal pieces of legislation - 5.2.1 Please comment, especially if prefilled legislation is no longer in force - 5.3.
-Other principal pieces of legislation - 5.3.1 If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.
+5.3.1 - If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.

-Code of the Republic of Belarus on Culture / Kulture / National /
+Law No. 91 of 2018 concerning the amendment of some provisions of the Antiquities Protection Law No. 117 of 1983 and its executive regulations. / cultural / National /

-- 5.4.
-Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage - 5.4.1 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.
+5.4.
+Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage

+5.4.1 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.